Skip to main content

 Request an API key

-Navigate to Settings → API and request a key.
-Choose the Developer option.
+Open Settings → API in TMDB and request a developer key.

 3